 One of the first signs of spring?
 T4 slips.

 Whether you file online, by snail mail or use a tax professional, we want to make the experience as painless as possible.
-(Twelve percent of Canadians still file paper returns, according to the latest statistics from the Canada Revenue Agency.)
+(Approximately 10 percent of Canadians still file paper returns, according to the latest statistics from the Canada Revenue Agency.)

 MORE TO READ